Relays

 How relays work

-together.
-On one side, there's an input circuit powered by a switch
+On the left side, there's an input circuit powered by a switch

 or a sensor of some kind.
 When this circuit is activated, it feeds